imRanDan/tetris-game/README.md

 ## Optimizations

-I would have changed the method of creating the canvas, and i think i should add instructions too.
+I would have changed the method of creating the canvas and the way I created the shapes too.
+Some of the shapes don't show up based on color, which is something if i had more time to pursue, i would go fix it.

 ## Lessons Learned: